meddulla/facematch/README.md

 #### Maybe tasks
 - [ ] Label non-faces photo using object detection api - how useful is this?
-    - [ ] If object is tattoo build tattoo recognizer and match?
+    - [ ] If object is tattoo build tattoo recognizer (non-trivial) and match?
-    - [ ] If object is watch build watch recognizer and match?
+    - [ ] If object is watch build watch recognizer (non-trivial) and match?

 ## Credits